dergigi/dergigi.github.io/bitcoin/resources.md

 ### About these Resources

-The resources listed above are but a small selection which were particularly influential in my thinking.
+The resources listed above are but a small selection which was particularly influential in my thinking.
 A sincere *thank you* to all the people who shared their thoughts and insights, past and present.
-I have learned so much, and for that I will be eternally grateful.
+I have learned so much, and for that, I will be eternally grateful.

 If you have suggestions for content or improvements, feel free to open issues or PRs on [GitHub][issues] or [reach out to me][contact].